BaptisteMartinet/airsoftseven-api/README.md

 Terminology
 - Club => Is an organisation creating Games on some Fields.
-- Field => Is a terrain where Games are played by Clubs
+- Field => Is a terrain where Games are played by Clubs.
-- Game => An airsoft game
+- Game => An airsoft game organised a Club on a Field.